GazzolaLab/MiV-Simulator/docs/tutorial/docker.md

 docker stop <container name>
 ```

+## Advanced Capability

 ### Mount Local Directory

 The docker container is isolated computation environment, which means the external folder/directory structure is natively inaccessible.
-To mount the external volume, pass `-v` or `--volume` to bind extra volume driver for the container.
+To mount the external volume, pass `-v` or `--volume` to bind extra volume driver inside the container.
 The string to pass is in the form `<local directory>:<container directory>`.
 For examples, the command below will mount a local workspace directory `$(pwd)/workspace` to container directory `/home/user/workspace`.